aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Struct `SmartVector`

-A Scalable vector implementation based on tables, Ts are grouped into buckets with <code>bucket_size</code>.
-The option wrapping BigVector saves space in the metadata associated with BigVector when smart_vector is so small that inline_vec vector can hold all the data.
+A Scalable vector implementation based on tables, Ts are grouped into buckets with <code>bucket_size</code>.<br/> The option wrapping BigVector saves space in the metadata associated with BigVector when smart_vector is<br/> so small that inline_vec vector can hold all the data.

 <pre><code>struct SmartVector&lt;T&gt; has store<br/></code></pre>